ZaneTurner/MultiPhotoWatermarker/README.md

 # Features to be added

 Drag and drop functionality for both the folder/watermark would make this a much better project.
 Also figuring out a way to make the GUI look better would be great.
 Additionally, hosting it on a webpage would make the project more accessible.

+# Notes

+Currently you have to include the full file path in the configuration file or in the GUI input.